-Our U.S. employees can also participate in the political process by joining a nonpartisan political action committee (PAC), through which they can pool their financial resources to support federal and state candidates.
+Our U.S. employees can also participate in the political process by joining a nonpartisan political action committee through which they can pool their financial resources to support federal and state candidates.
 Except for administrative expenses, our company’s Employees Political Action Committee (PAC) is funded completely by voluntary contributions from eligible employees.
 The PAC supports legislators from both major parties who understand and appreciate the work we do to discover and develop medicines and to make them available to the patients who need them.

 To ensure compliance with our company policy and federal and state law, outside legal experts provide periodic guidance to our company on required disclosure of its political activities.
 We also perform periodic audits to assess and enforce compliance with our policy governing our corporate and PAC contributions, and we require those individuals who recommend corporate political contributions in the U.S. to certify their knowledge of and adherence to our corporate Policy and Principles Governing Corporate Political and Political Action Committee Contributions.

-As required by our company policy and procedures, our executive vice president and general counsel send an annual report on the company’s corporate political contributions for the previous year to our company’s Board of Directors.
-The report discloses contributions made in the U.S., Australia and Canada, including the name of each candidate, committee or event and the amount disbursed.
+As required by our company policy and procedures, our executive vice president sends an annual report on the company’s corporate political contributions for the previous year to our company’s Board of Directors.
+The report discloses contributions made in the U.S., Australia and Canada, including the name of each candidate, committee or event contributed to and the amount disbursed.
 It also includes all trade association dues spent on lobbying and political activity in the U.S. that are greater than $25,000.
 We also submit a midyear report on corporate political contributions to the Board for its review.
 In addition, our contributions, policies and practices are reviewed and overseen by the Governance Board Committee.
 We invite comments and questions on both reports, which also describe any changes in our policies.

 OUR CORPORATE POLITICAL CONTRIBUTIONS